makersacademy/airport_challenge/README(Will).md

 ## Where did I get too?

-I finished the fourth user story, however did not complete the fith or sixth.
+I finished the fourth user story, however I did not complete the fifth or sixth.

 ## Why was this?

 I did not lay out enough time on the weekend as I only spent Sunday on the challenge.
 In the future I will use make sure to put in more time on both days.
 Additionally, I did not understand some key concepts such as doubles, and how to apply them, due to only beginning to learn about them, late Sunday evening.